wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/unattended/unattended-elasticsearch-clusterinstallation.rst

     # curl -so ~/elastic-stack-installation.sh https://raw.githubusercontent.com/wazuh/wazuh/new-documentation-templates/extensions/unattended-installation/distributed/elastic-stack-installation.sh

 The script allows installing both Elasticsearch and Kibana.
-They can be installed either together or in separated machines.
+They can be installed either together or in separate machines.
 These are the available options to run the script:

 +-------------------------------+----------------------------------------------------------+
 | Options                       | Purpose                                                  |